LHencn/LHencn/README.md

 - 👋 Hi, I'm @LHencn
-- 👀 I’m interested in solving artificial intelligence problems by pragmatic and efficient ways.
-I am also interesting in how to make AI models more robust and explainable.
+- 👀 I am interested in using practical and effective methods to solve artificial intelligence problems.
+I am also interested in how to make artificial intelligence models more robust and interpretable.
 - 🌱 I’m currently learning deep learning and reinforcement learning.
 - 📫 How to reach me you can send me email: liuhengchun_1@163.com